CalumR23/liferay-portal/modules/test/poshi/poshi-script.markdown

 - **Improved variable references**.
 This was a minor change that removed unnecessary quotes from variable references and integer declarations.
   *(August 2023)*
+- **Addition of signatures to macros and functions**.
+This was a major change that added signatures to macros and functions to help give more context on needed parameters for each execute type.
+*(October 2023)*

 ## Variables